UTAS-Programming-Club/UntitledTextAdventure/README.md

 ## Basic build instructions
 Notes:
-* Debug game binaries for windows and Debug and Release binaries for other OSes require GameData.json in the starting directory.
+* Debug game binaries for Windows and debug and release binaries for other OSes require GameData.json in the starting directory.
-* Release game binaries for windows pack the json file into the binary.
+* Release game binaries for Windows with MinGW-w64 pack the json file into the binary.
-* Only tested with gcc but should work with clang.
-Unlikely to work with msvc as is.
+* Only tested with GCC but should work with Clang.
+Unlikely to work with MSVC as is.
-* Requires gnu make which is provided for the cosmocc build.
+* Requires GNU Make which is provided for the cosmocc build.
 We accept contributions to support other versions of make.
-* If any changes do not make it to the game,  try cleaning with `make clean`/`.\make.bat clean`.
+* If any changes do not appear in the game after a rebuild, try cleaning first with `make clean`/`.\make.bat clean`.
-* The discord and gdi builds are often broken and may not even build, fixes are welcome.
+* The Discord and GDI builds are often broken and may not even build, fixes are welcome.
 * Add -jSOME_NUMBER to build in parallel.
-This is currently ignored when building zstd with cosmo on windows.
+This is currently ignored when building zstd with cosmocc on Windows.
 * The below example commands are for x86_64 but other arches should be fine as well, open an issue if something does not work.
 * All builds require a C compiler, release builds with MinGW-w64 need windres and tool builds needs a C++ compiler.